Skip to content

 Amazon is the biggest and most convenient place for most people to find and access your book.
 But Amazon hates the idea of making things completely free, so they put obstacles in your way if you want to do that.
 The cheapest you can make an ebook on Amazon by default is 99 cents.
 Here's what you'll need to do to get the price down to zero:

-9. Report the lower price to Amazon: From your KDP dashboard, go to the bottom of the page, click “Contact Us,” and write them a message, letting them know that you’d like to price-match your book as free.
+6. Report the lower price to Amazon: From your KDP dashboard, go to the bottom of the page, click “Contact Us,” and write them a message, letting them know that you’d like to price-match your book as free.
 Specify which book, along with its Amazon link and identification number, and paste in the precise URLs for your book’s listing on B&N, Apple Books, and Kobo.

 1. Wait for Amazon's Price Match: The next part is up to Amazon.
 Sometimes they'll price match and set your book to zero, and sometimes they won't.
 It's uncertain how long it will take, or whether they'll reduce the price to zero.
+So far it has worked every time for me.

 Other File Formats